Washington, Baltimore and Annapolis Trail: Route description

-The trail currently exists as two unconnected segments: Lanham to the Patuxent River (within Prince George's County), and the Patuxent River (within Anne Arundel County) to Odenton (within Anne Arundel County).
+The trail runs 11.7 miles from Lanham within Prince George's County to Odenton Road in Odenton, within Anne Arundel County and over the Patuxent River on a bridge built in 2025.

 Lanham to MD 193

 The trail begins next to MD 450 near Lanham, just to the north of that route's intersection with MD 704.
 Closely paralleled by a BG&E 33kV distribution line, the trail runs due northeast, crossing the Folly Branch, before encountering a major BG&E electrical substation.
 Here, the 33kV line enters the substation and is replaced by a much larger BG&E transmission line; the line runs parallel to the trail all the way to Bowie.

 Past the substation, the trail shares the WB&A's right-of-way with the power line and a local street, named Railroad Avenue.
 Just past Walnut Ave., the road is also known as Electric Avenue.
 At milepost 1, the trail passes to the north of the Glenn Dale Hospital, a defunct hospital now closed and scheduled for demolition.
 Near the hospital site, the trail is served by ample parking near its crossing of MD 953 Glenn Dale Road, the original route of MD 193.
 Beyond the crossing (at which trail users must stop before crossing), the trail diverts away from the WB&A alignment to run along Old Pond Drive; after running parallel for a short distance, the trail turns to the north for a very short distance before rejoining the WB&A alignment.
 Both trail and road share the alignment for a short distance before the latter meets Bell Station Road at a T-junction; beyond here, the trail runs alone through a suburban neighborhood, crossing beneath the dual carriageway of MD 193 via a short tunnel.